cainmagi/Dockerfiles/manual-session/ngc.md

 This guide will help you register your personal NGC API Key on our DGX machine.
 Then you can use `docker pull` to fetch the images from NVIDIA or our [private containers][docs-list] directly.

-* **Step 1**: Go to the following address and login with your personal NGC account.
+* **Step 1**: Go to the following address and log in with your personal NGC account.
 This account should be authorized to you by our email before.

     ```addr
     https://ngc.nvidia.com/signin